CLSummit/CLS2018/README.md

 ## Contributor License Agreement

-- All accepted submissions to this repo will be licensed under a [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+- All accepted submissions to this repo will be licensed under [The Unlicense](https://github.com/CLSummit/CLS2018/blob/master/LICENSE).